Payment analytics

 The report contains bar charts presenting the total amount and percentage of attempted card payments, passed fraud checks, passed authentication, and accepted payments.
 The following charts are included:

-• Passed Fraud Checks: The breakdown of allowed card payment transactions that is such payment transactions that have successfully cleared fraud detection mechanisms and have been permitted to proceed against the attempted transactions.
+- Passed Fraud Checks: The breakdown of allowed card payment transactions—that is, payment transactions that have successfully cleared fraud detection mechanisms and have been permitted to proceed—against the attempted transactions.
 Not Passed Fraud Checks are those assigned any of the fraud-related payment statuses: "Order Declined in Manual Review", "Order Auto-Declined by System", "Order Blocked for Export Compliance", or "Declined in Manual Export Compliance Review".

-• Passed Authentication: The breakdown of card payment transactions that have successfully completed the required 3D Secure authentication (Passed 3DS), the card payment transactions that bypassed or don't require the authentication (No 3DS) and those for which the authentication attempt has failed (Failed 3DS)
+- Passed Authentication: The breakdown of card payment transactions that have successfully completed the required 3D Secure authentication (Passed 3DS), the card payment transactions that bypassed or do not require authentication (No 3DS), and those for which the authentication attempt failed (Failed 3DS)

 Below the charts, you can see a graph showcasing the Acceptance Rate metrics over time.